aws-samples/amazon-mwaa-examples/blueprints/examples/ECS/README.md

 ## Description

 The orchestration of Spark work load using Amazon MWAA is a very common use case for data analytics.
 Recently there are couple of addition in airflow operators, which easily helps in orchestrating ECS workload.
-This Project contains the blueprint for orchestrating spark workload on ECS cluster using Amazon MWAA.
+This Gitlab contains the blueprint for orchestrating spark workload on ECS cluster using Amazon MWAA.

 ## Getting Started